 Now first up a bold and modern sans-serif typeface is Hanson.
 Hansen comes for free, in the form of Hanson Bold.
 It’s a strong modern and trendy font.
 Now, this would work really great for Posters, Titles for Websites.
 Importantly this would work really well for Social Media Marketing, depending on who your target audience is of course.

-One real-life example would be the more urban clothing brand boohoo as they do typically use this kind of typefaces in the marketing.
+One real-life example would be the more urban clothing brand boohoo as they do typically use this kind of typeface in the marketing.
 But do you fancy something a little more unconventional?

 The next typeface is DT Random Display Font will actually for sure add a quirky touch to your graphic designs.
 This one would work really well on posters possibly as a focal point or something along those lines.